makasso/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdirectory Delete the file bettty 9-firstdirdeletion Delete the directory my_first_directory 10-back Write a script that chage the current directory to the previous one
+8-firstdirectory Delete the file bettty 9-firstdirdeletion Delete the directory my_first_directory 10-back Write a script that chage the current directory to the previous one 11-lists list all the file of the current working directory even ones with period character at the beginning and those of the /boot directory who is located inside of the parent directory